Ayo (song): Synopsis

 The music video features Tyga and Chris Brown trying to upstage one another by showing off their luxury goods.
 In the opening shot Brown takes a selfie in front of a swimming pool as a team of construction workers use a backhoe to dump money into it.
+The scene features Naressa Valdez.
 He is later shown floating on a gold-cushioned mattress in the money-filled water throughout the video.
 Brown posts the selfie video on a new social media app called PingTank and Tyga responds by posting a PingTank video of a gold toilet being installed in his mansion with gold bars dropping on top of it.
 Afterwards, he and Brown continue to go back and forth flaunting their wealthy lifestyles in a montage of scenes that includes a live tiger, the two of them playing chess with female models fencing in the background, and beautiful women playing polo on horses.
 Their outfits and a recurring shot of the pair rapping inside a wind tunnel pay homage to Diddy's and Mase's 1997 classic "Mo Money Mo Problems" video.
 The wind tunnel shot also includes a cameo by the dance duo Les Twins.
 Next, the scene changes to a parking lot where Tyga and Brown rap and sing in front of rows of luxury cars with motorcycles circling around them.
 Finally, they meet up and race custom Lamborghinis past a police officer in a parked patrol car played by comedian Mike Epps.
 Epps jokingly refers to Tyga as "Tigger" and quips that Brown is supposed to be doing community service while chasing the two across a bridge.
 The video ends with Epps and his passengers exiting the patrol car, presumably in an attempt to apprehend Brown and Tyga.